IttaloSantos/MIMO_molecularCommunication/README.md

 # MIMO_molecularCommunication
-Molecular communication model with multiple transmitters and multiple receivers
+Molecular communication model with multiple transmitters and multiple receivers for an astroglial tissue